Hike and Wild Camp on the Isle of Rùm

 What qualifications do the guides have?

-Each guide holds the Mountaineering and Climbing Instructor Certificate - having been assessed and approved by Mountain Training UK.
+Each guide holds the Mountaineering and Climbing Instructor Certificate—having been assessed and approved by Mountain Training UK.
 This is the highest professional certification for Summer Mountaineering in Great Britain.
 They all hold First Aid certifications as well.

 Can the route change?

 Yes.
-As the mountain weather on Rùm can be unpredictable your guide will be making regular decisions regarding which routes to take, particularly on Day 4 for the traverse of the Rùm Cuillin.
-If the conditions are not good, the traverse can be shortened so that you hike half of the range, including the two highest points which is still a tough but brilliant day!
+As the mountain weather on Rùm can be unpredictable, your guide will be making regular decisions regarding which routes to take, particularly on Day 4 for the traverse of the Rùm Cuillin.
+If the conditions are not good, the traverse can be shortened so that you hike half of the range, including the two highest points, which is still a tough but brilliant day!
 There is also a coastal hike to Kinloch if conditions are so bad as to not allow any part of the Cuillin to be attempted.
 Your guide will make the ultimate decision on routes based on safety considerations.
 There will be two guides on the trip, allowing for the group to break off if some people wish to tackle the Cuillin ridge, while others wish to take the easier coastal route back to Kinloch.

-Will there be midges around?
+Will there be mosquitoes around?

 Midges are very tiny winged flies, often found in Northern Scotland between May and October when conditions are damp, humid, and warmish.
 While they don’t have a great reputation, they generally aren’t as bad as they are made out to be: they can be an annoyance, but they don’t carry any diseases.
 So they're pretty harmless, apart from a small itchy red bite.